calaldees/barcampCanterbury/organisers-guide.md

 * PowerPoint Karaoke
 * Workshop Space
     * We may be able to bulk order some cheap components and provide a soldering workshop.
+* Swap Shop
+    * Small working devices or tools that your are not using to be given to other hackers that needs them

 Equipment